 Positive Intelligent Technologies

-For more detail, watch the more detailed videos on the site, such as this December 2012 talk at Oxford University:
+For more detail, watch this December 2012 talk at Oxford University:

 this July 2011 talk at Monash University: